A Case Study on Energy-Efficient Edge AI Crack Segmentation: Methodology

 \subsection{Dataset and Preprocessing}

-In this work, we use the CrackVision12K dataset introduced by Goo et al.~\cite{goo2025hybrid}.
+In this work, we use the CrackVision12K dataset \cite{goo2025hybrid}.
 CrackVision12K is a curated benchmark for crack segmentation that combines images from several previously published crack datasets into a unified dataset with improved and standardized annotations.
 Compared with the original source datasets, the labels were manually refined to reduce annotation noise and inconsistencies.
 In addition, all images and masks were resized to a common spatial resolution of $256 \times 256$ pixels.

 In total, the dataset contains 12000 image-mask pairs.
-To ensure comparability with prior work on CrackVision12K, we use the train/validation/test split provided by Goo et al.~\cite{goo2025hybrid}.
+To ensure comparability with prior work on CrackVision12K, we use the train/validation/test split provided in \cite{goo2025hybrid}.
 The training set contains 9600 images, while the validation and test sets each contain 1200 images.